GuerreiroSpiral/py-byte-pusher/README.md

 - nyan.bp: works perfectly.
 - palettetest: works perfectly.
 - scrollinglogo: boots and shows graphics, but is extremely slow.
 - Sprites.c: throws memory allocation error.
+(NOTE: I was being stupid by loading the .c file instead of the binary file into the emulator.)

 # Screenshots:
 <p align="center">